European League of Institutes of the Arts

-ELIA (formerly known as The European League of Institutes of the Arts) represents some 300.000 students in all art disciplines.
+ELIA (formerly known as the European League of Institutes of the Arts) represents some 300,000 students in all art disciplines.

 History

-ELIA emerged from a conference organized in Amsterdam in 1990, Imagination and Diversity, aimed to promote cooperation in art education around Europe.
-The organiser of the conference and founder of ELIA, Carla Delfos, is the organization's Executive Director.
+ELIA emerged from a conference organized in Amsterdam in 1990, Imagination and Diversity, which promoted cooperation in art education around Europe.
+The organiser of the conference and founder of ELIA, Carla Delfos, was the organization's first Executive Director.
 She was knighted Chevalier des Arts et des Lettres in 1993, and received honorary doctorates from Robert Gordon University, Aberdeen in 2001, and Columbia College Chicago in 2009.

-In 1991, ELIA helped founding the European Forum for Arts and Heritage (EFAH).
+In 1991, ELIA helped to found the European Forum for Arts and Heritage (EFAH).
 In the same year, a conference in Budapest, in the wake of the fall of the Iron Curtain, opened up vistas for collaboration with Eastern Europe.
 At ELIA's second General Assembly in Strasbourg 1992, the Manifesto for Arts Education in Europe was approved.
 A new version was approved in 2000.
 In 1996, ELIA was designated to organize a ‘Thematic Network for Higher Arts Education’ as part of the SOCRATES programme.
 Thematic Networks for closer collaboration and research have since been central to ELIA's activities.

 Following the Bologna Declaration in 1999, these networks have been crucial in facilitating discussion and taking a position on the implications of the Bologna Process for higher arts education.
 To this end, ELIA has been cooperating closely with the European Association of Conservatoires (AEC), publishing four position papers together.

 In 2008, ELIA received a European grant for a new multi-year project, Art Futures.
 It was renewed in 2011.
 In 2015, ELIA launched a 3-year Creative Europe co-funded project NXT Making a Living from the Arts, which ended in April 2018.